mala-project/mala/docs/source/install/INSTALL_TE_QE.rst

-Build Python Module to run QE “v of rho” subroutines
+Python bindings to Quantum Espresso
 ====================================================

 All the files described here can be found in the subfolder